anukulrathore/Javascript-Interview-Prep/README.md

 boundNormal(); // ✅ Output: Normal: Another Object boundArrow();  // ✅ Output: Arrow: undefined (or window/globalThis.name in browsers)
+// Arrow function don't define their own this inherit it from surrounding lexical scope
 ```

 **❓ What are Promise combinators in JavaScript and how do they behave?**